 Almost two thousand live jobs were open at the time we checked, across the different sites.

-An online search brings up a complicated range of views about Mandy.com.
+An online search brings up a complicated range of views about the Mandy network of casting sites.
 Some people love it, while others give it one star.
 Why?

 Some of the reasons include: